edelstone/actionverb.com/working-at-action-verb.md

 Don't work all the time.

 But in the time that they are in and working, our team members work hard and accomplish a ton for the company.
+And our team members typically do everything they can to ensure that they hours they work are in line with the company's needs.

 ## Pay